abhi0706-source/JAVA-GTU-PRACTICAL-/README.md

 # JAVA-GTU-PRACTICAL-
-All the GTU practical program will be upload regularly
+All the GTU practical program will be upload